Bull Put Spread: Setup, Risk, Worked Example

 What is an example (with calculations) of this strategy?

 Let’s look at an example of a Bull Put Option Strategy.
 Let’s say a trader is bullish on the stock XYZ and expects the stock to go up in the near-term.
 The trader opens a Bull Put Spread by selling one put contract at the strike price of $30 and buying one put contract at the strike price of $25.
-The maximum profit potential of this trade is equal to the premium received, which in this case is $50.
-The maximum loss potential of this trade is equal to the difference between the strike prices, which in this case is $500.
+The maximum profit potential of this trade is equal to the net credit received, which in this case is $50.
+The maximum loss potential of this trade is the difference between the strike prices less the net credit received, which in this case is $500 - $50 = $450, and it is realised if XYZ closes at or below $25.
+The breakeven is $29.50, the $30 short strike less the $0.50 per share credit, so the trade makes money above $29.50 and reaches the full $50 at or above $30.
 Using Iron Condor Excel Template you can easily calculate the risk-reward of this trade and make the required adjustments if needed.

 How MarketXLS can help?